Moe, Victoria: Transport

 V/Line runs a passenger rail service to Moe station as part of the Traralgon and Gippsland V/Line rail services which runs to Melbourne's major stations Southern Cross and Flinders Street.
 Currently, services that run to the Latrobe Valley are listed as Traralgon services.

 Moe is approximately 1 hour and 40 minutes from the CBD of Melbourne by train.
 The V/Line rail line to the Latrobe Valley has recently been upgraded by the State Government of Victoria for fast-rail; future express services from Melbourne's CBD to the Latrobe Valley could cut the travel time to Moe to 1 hour and 15 minutes.
+One of V/line's N class locomotives, N475, is named 'City of Moe' in honour of the town.

 Latrobe Valley Buslines provides local services around Moe and other cities in the Latrobe Valley.

 Moe is an approximate 100-minute drive from the centre of Melbourne via the Princes Freeway.

 Latrobe Valley Airport is approximately a twenty-minute drive.

 Media

 Moe is serviced by the Latrobe Valley Express newspaper, which used to include a weekly insert called the Moe Narracan News.
 The Latrobe Valley Express is delivered free to residences in the Latrobe Valley region and has a current circulation of approximately 34,128 (CAB).
 The Warragul & Drouin Gazette is also available for purchase.

 Warragul commercial radio stations 531AM 3GG and 94.3/97.9 Triple M Gippsland service this region along with all five Australian Broadcasting Corporation (ABC) radio networks and several community and narrowcast stations.

-Commercial Melbourne based television networks such as the Seven, Nine and Ten networks are all re-broadcast in the Latrobe Valley by their regional affiliates, which are Prime7, WIN Television and Southern Cross 10, respectively.
+Commercial Melbourne based television networks such as the Seven, Nine and 10 networks are all re-broadcast in the Latrobe Valley by their regional affiliates, which are Seven, WIN Television and 10 Regional Victoria, respectively.
 All three channels have local commercials placed on their broadcasts and WIN TV also broadcasts a state-wide regional news bulletin from Monday to Friday at 5:30 p.m.

 New channels broadcast by the commercial networks in addition to the ones listed above are available on the digital service called Freeview to viewers in Moe and the Gippsland and Latrobe Valley region.
-These channels include 10 Bold, 10 Peach, 7Two, 7mate, 9GEM and 9GO!.
+These channels include 10 Drama, 10 Comedy, 7two, 7mate, 9Gem and 9Go!.

-Most Melbourne channels (Seven Network, Channel Nine, Channel Ten) are digital in Moe with a suitable roof-top antenna.
-Both national public broadcasters, ABC—including channels ABC, ABC TV Plus, ABC Me, ABC News 24—and Special Broadcasting Service—including SBS One and SBS Viceland, are broadcast to the Latrobe Valley from the TV tower at Mount Tassie, as well as from the Dandenong Ranges transmitters located east of Melbourne.
+Most Melbourne channels (Seven Network, Channel Nine, Channel 10) are digital in Moe with a suitable roof-top antenna.
+Both national public broadcasters, ABC—including channels ABC, ABC Family, ABC Entertains, ABC News—and Special Broadcasting Service—including SBS and SBS Viceland, are broadcast to the Latrobe Valley from the TV tower at Mount Tassie, as well as from the Dandenong Ranges transmitters located east of Melbourne.